lisawagner/expense-tracker-basic/README.md

 # Basic Expense Tracker

 This is a basic expense tracking web app.
+Users login to their account to view, add or delete expenses. (update?)

 ## Tech Stack